UTSA vs. Southern Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 UTSA Stats and Trends

-- In UTSA's nine games this season, it has eight wins against the spread.
+- UTSA has eight wins against the spread in nine games this season.

-- The Roadrunners covered the spread in their only game when favored by 33 points or more.

-- UTSA's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).
+- UTSA's games this year have gone over the total in four out of nine opportunities (44.4%).

 - UTSA is 7-0 against the spread and 7-0 overall in games when it puts up more than 30.2 points.

-- UTSA is 8-1 against the spread and 9-0 overall when the team churns out more than 364.4 yards.
+- In games that UTSA piles up more than 364.4 yards, the team is 8-1 against the spread and 9-0 overall.

 - This year, the Roadrunners have seven turnovers, five fewer than the Golden Eagles have takeaways (12).